 To make sure that most of your retirement benefits are paid to you during your lifetime, rather than to your beneficiaries after your death, the payments that you receive from qualified plans and IRAs must begin on your required beginning date (defined later).
-Beginning in 1997, if you are still working after you reach age 701⁄2, the rule on minimum distributions takes into account whether you have retired unless you are a 5% owner or the distribution is from an IRA.
+If you are still working after you reach age 701⁄2, you are allowed to wait until you retire to satisfy the minimum distributions requirements unless you are a 5% owner or the distribution is from an IRA.